sodacan-net/sodacan-core/documentation/languageGuide.md

 This approach is very efficient and does not cause any concurrency issues.

 ### Message-Variable Duality
-In SodaCan, a variable defined in a module becomes the source or destination for messages.
+In SodaCan, a variable defined in a module can be the source or destination for messages.
 When a message arrives, it is immediately stored in the named variable thus making it available to the module.
 In the following example, lamp1 is interested in the state of switch 1.

 ```
 MODULE lamp1